 There’s something about zombies that seems to fascinate the public at large.
 At one time popular culture was fixated on vampires, wizards and werewolves, but now?
 It’s time for zombies to have their place in the …er…sun…

 Defined by their dead, staring eyes, rotting complexions and unsociable habit of human flesh-eating, zombies seem to be everywhere you look.
 On the TV and movies especially, zombies are dominating the world of entertainment.

 But what’s so entertaining about zombies?
 They don’t have great conversational skills, they look horrific and they want to kill you – doesn’t sound like my idea of fun.

-On the small screen AMC’s The Walking Dead has seen phenomenal success and is currently in its fifth series.
+On the small screen, AMC’s The Walking Dead has seen phenomenal success and is currently in its fifth series.
 Fronted by British actor Andrew Lincoln, this TV series is a contemporary, gritty take on the un-dead formula which regularly attracts massive viewing figures.

 What is it that’s making zombies so popular at present?
 Is it that our safe, pampered existences lack a frisson of danger?
 Do we crave a little terror to make us feel more alive?
 Alternatively, do we fear the dawning apocalypse -perhaps we are subconsciously preparing ourselves for a time when life will not be so easy.
-Failing banks, world terrorism, weird weather, pandemics – it all combines to make those prone to anxiety, just a little more edgy.
+Failing banks, world terrorism, weird weather, pandemics – it all combines to make those prone to anxiety, just a little edgier.
 And what better to feed that fear than the possibility of a zombie invasion?